Book Nook

 The Law of Innocence Summary and Book Review

 The Law of Innocence is an awesome novel written by Michael Connelly.
 The book was originally published on November 10, 2020.
+This write-up provides a short summary and review of the novel.

 “He Never Thought in a Million Years That He Would Be a Murderer”